dkarthe/webjeda-blog/_posts/2016-01-26-a-laymans-guide-to-jekyll.md

 </code>
 </pre>

-Keep this [sample Jekyll repository](https://github.com/KingFelix/emerald){:rel='nofollow'}{:target="_blank"} tab open while reading the below ponits.
+Keep this [sample Jekyll repository](https://github.com/KingFelix/emerald){:rel='nofollow'}{:target="_blank"} tab open while reading the below points.
 You should be able to see the following files and folders.

 ![Jekyll folder structure]({{ site.url }}/images/jekyll-folder-structure.jpg)